Lewis, Alabama hand No. 4 Auburn its first loss, 83-64

 FOUL FESTIVAL

 The teams were whistled for a combined 54 fouls.
-Auburn point guard J’Von McCormick also fouled out.
-Alabama made the Tigers pay with a 29-of-37 foul shooting performance.
+Auburn’s Doughty and point guard J’Von McCormick both fouled out.
+Alabama made them pay with a 29-of-37 foul shooting performance.

 UP NEXT